Green Party of Steuben County New York

 Editorial Campaign

 The Steuben Greens have a campaign to write letters to the editor on a regular basis.
 In this way, we keep the Green Party and our values in the public discourse.
 At election time, we write letters in support of our Green candidates.
-Darin Robbins is our champion letter writer.
-Darin has submitted a number of letters to the Corning Leader discussing current issues and mentioning the Green Party.
-He submits thoughtful, well-written letters and the Leader prints most of them.
+We suggest that people write one letter a month.
+Write about an issue that is important to you.
+Write 250 words or less and mention that the Green Party fights for this issue.

 Letters by Our Members